 Movies With Lessons About Personal Finance

 Movies may be fiction (for the most part), but fiction has been responsible for disseminating some of the most powerful ideas of our time.
-As one of the most popular mass forms of fiction today, movies have played a role in framing ideas and lessons in terms we can all understand – and personal finance is no exception.
-Here are a number of movies that may teach you a thing or two about personal finance.
+As one of the most popular mass forms of fiction today, movies have played a role in framing ideas and lessons in terms we can all understand.
+Personal finance is no exception.

 1. Wall Street

 Is greed good?
 According to Gordon Gekko, it is.
 Michael Douglas’s portrayal of the Manhattan investor won him an Oscar in 1987.
-It also gave pop culture an iconic money man to represent the avarice a capitalist system can breed, as well as the economic damage it can cause.
+It also gave pop culture an iconic money man to represent the avarice a capitalist system can breed, as well as the dangers to the economy it can cause.

 In the film, young up-and-comer Bud Fox (Charlie Sheen) is willing to do whatever it takes to get on Gekko’s team, and that includes gathering inside information to make illegal stock trades.
 It eventually leads to his betrayal of his own father (Martin Sheen) to satisfy Gekko’s greed.
 Bud is caught for his misdealings and eventually leveraged by authorities to turn on Gekko and gather information on his illegal business moves, thus ensuring a reduced sentence for himself.